 Hikers will see rich and varied vegetation.
-There are approximately 500 species of trees in the park such as: the giant mahogany reaching over 80 feet high, strangler fig trees, and the unusual garlie tree.
+There are approximately 500 species of trees in the park such as: the giant mahogany reaching over 80 feet high, strangler fig trees, and the unusual garlic tree.
 A great variety of birds are seen - there are over 360 types of birds and the park protects the largest population of scarlet macaws in the country.
 Commonly seen are: toucans, green parrots, hawks, kites, and a large variety of hummingbirds.
-During the boat ride, the hikers can see all four kinds on monkeys living in Costa Rica.
-They are Howler monkeys, white-faced monkeys, spider monkeys, and squirrel monkeys.
-Also many types of small animals are seen such as quatamundies, aguoutis, paca, and sloths.
+During the boat ride, the hikers may see three of the four kinds of monkeys living in Costa Rica.
+They are Howler monkeys, white-faced monkeys and spider monkeys.
+Also many types of small mammals are seen such as quatamundies, aguoutis, paca, and sloths.
 A giant hollow tree is an interesting home to a large number of fruit bats.
-Many times tourists have been fortunate enough to see a large herd of wild peccaries.